hash3liZer/khatta/urara/blog/2023/deploy-django-website-nginx-gunicorn-ubuntu-22/+page.md

 Remember : change the paths and names to file according to your situtaion.

-Configuraiton is done now it's time to start and enable it.
+Configuration is done now it's time to start and enable it.

 run